Skip to content

 import { type Component } from 'solid-js';

-import { graphql } from 'mearie';
+import { graphql } from '$mearie';

 import { createFragment } from '@mearie/solid';

-import type { UserCard_user$key } from 'mearie/types';
+import type { UserCard_user$key } from '$mearie';

 interface UserCardProps {